MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/privileged-access-management-in-office-365.md

 > System accounts feature is made available to ensure certain automations within your organizations can work without dependency on privileged access, however it is recommended that such exclusions be exceptional and those allowed should be approved and audited regularly.

 ### Step 3 - Create an approval policy
 An approval policy allows you to define the specific approval requirements scoped at individual tasks.
-The approval type options are Auto or Manual.
+The approval type options are **Auto** or **Manual**.

 Run the following command in Exchange Online PowerShell to define an approval policy:
 ```